 - Plan sponsors should regularly measure participants satisfaction with the plans educational program and make program adjustments as indicated.

 - See GFOA's Best Practice, Asset Allocation for Defined Contribution

 - See GFOA's Best Practice, Monitoring and Disclosure of Fees for Defined Contribution Plans

 - Defined Benefit and Defined Contribution Plans: A History, Market Overview and Comparative Analysis, Stephen P. McCourt, International Foundation of Employee Benefit Plans, February 2006.

-- GFOA Best Practice: Design Elements of Defined Contribution Plans as the Primary Retirement Plan, 2008.
+- GFOA's Best Practice, Design Elements of Defined Benefit Retirement Plans

 - Board approval date: Saturday, October 31, 2009